 Make room for winter clothes and gear

+Organizing tips for holidays wouldn’t be complete without mentioning winter clothes.
 Winter clothes including coats, mittens, and boots are bulkier.
 This means they tend to take up more space than your tank tops and sandals did.
 Make space for your winter items by doing a closet purge of both your coat closet and your bedroom closets.
-If you don’t have a good organization system in place for winter gear such as mittens, hats, gloves, scarves, etc. take this time to create one now.

 Prepare your kitchen